CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

       terminationGracePeriodSeconds: 30
     ```

-1. Update the `suffix` entry to match the name of your ACR Login Server.
+1. Make sure to Update the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the YAML file to match the name of your ACR Login Server.

     ![In this screenshot of the Azure Cloud Shell editor window, the ... button has been selected and the Close Editor option is highlighted.](media/sfx.png "Close Azure Cloud Editor")